Nigeria, Egypt and Iraq Claim the Majority of Martyrs in 2011

 Northern Nigeria had a total of 300 confirmed martyrs – those who lost their lives as a result of their identification with Jesus Christ – but the true total is thought to be in the high hundreds.
 In April 2011 Muslim extremists in various northern states that apply sharia law went on the rampage after the defeat of the Muslim Presidential candidate to the Christian incumbent, Good Luck Jonathan.
 The attacks left at least 170 Christians dead.
 Barely a month goes by in Nigeria, however, without reports of militant Islamic groups attacking entire Christian villages or bombing churches.
 Between August 22 and September 22, more than 100 Christians were killed in Plateau state alone.
 A pastor in Jos told Open Doors, “We have a history of Muslim-Christian violence in this area going back thirty years or more, but few of us have seen the level of organized Muslim militancy as we see now.”

 Egypt ranked second on the list, with a minimum of sixty believers killed, followed by Iraq with thirty-eight confirmed deaths.
 Although most deaths were at the hands of Islamic extremists, there were exceptions.
-Twenty-seven Coptic Christian demonstrators lost their lives in the so called Masapero massacre in Cairo on October the 9th.
+Twenty-seven Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian demonstrators lost their lives in the so called Masapero massacre in Cairo on October the 9th.
 Some were shot by soldiers, some run over by tanks, and some killed by Muslim extremists.
 In Iraq no less than 21 Christians lost their lives in Baghdad alone, where cleansing of Christians from certain neighborhoods continues.

 In Colombia, five Christians were killed in 2011: three by right wing rebel groups, and two missionaries by illegal militias.
 The true number is thought to be nearer twenty and many of the murders were attributed to “narco-crime,” because drug runners see Christian leaders as threats to their rackets.
 In Mexico at least three Christians were killed, two of them Evangelical pastors killed in the lawless state of Chiapas by extreme traditionalist Christian elements.
 In tiny Laos, four Hmong Christian women were killed after being brutally beaten in front of their husbands and children.